keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/metricsprovider.md

 and [KeptnEvaluationDefinition](evaluationdefinition.md) CRDs.
-One Keptn application can perform evaluations and metrics from more than one data provider and, beginning in V0.8.0, more than one instance of each data provider.
+One Keptn application can perform evaluations and metrics from more than one data provider and, beginning with the v1alpha3 API version, can use more than one instance of each data provider.
-To implement this, create a `KeptnMetricsProvider` CRD for each instance of each data provider being used then reference the appropriate provider for each evaluation or metric definition.
+To implement this, create a `KeptnMetricsProvider` CRD for each instance of each data provider being used, then reference the appropriate provider for each evaluation or metric definition.